AndyIbanez/andyibanez-com/content/posts/ios13-new-search-apis.md

 # Conclusion

 The new search APIs are really neat in iOS 13.
-Other than a long-overdue functionality we have been begging for for years, we also got a new beautiful tokens API, which allows to build powerful search features for our users in our apps.
+Other than a long-overdue functionality we have been begging for years, we also got a new beautiful tokens API, which allows to build powerful search features for our users in our apps.

 <hr>